In this list, we feature some of the most bizarre, unique, interesting, and even funny-looking animals that you probably have never heard of!

 The male Guianan cock-of-the-rock uses its incredible colors and crest to attract female birds and tends to breed early in the year.
 Despite being relatively safe and unthreatened in terms of extinction, this bird species is protected and bred by various organizations.
 It is mostly eaten by jaguars and other large cats but usually manages to stay safe from predators.

-The purple frog, also known as the pig-nose frog, is definitely one of the weirder frog species out there.
+The purple frog, also known as the pig-nosed frog, is definitely one of the weirder frog species out there.
 It lives mostly in the Western Ghats in India and can be found underground or on the surface during mating season.
-The Purple frog appears extremely bloated and has tiny arms and legs when compared to its large body.
+The purple frog appears extremely bloated and has tiny arms and legs when compared to its large body.

 These poor frogs are often hunted and turned into amulets, which has caused them to become endangered in India.
 Unlike most frogs, their massive bodies prevent them from jumping or moving around quickly.
 Purple frogs make clucking noises that are very similar to regular frogs, although they could not be further apart visually.